 Don’t have any plans for this weekend?
 You do now!
-Dig out the popcorn and grab your favorite PJs - it’s time to head back to the Wizarding World of Harry Potter and celebrate the 1 year anniversary of the release of Fantastic Beasts and Where to Find Them and to start the countdown clock till next November 18 when Fantastic Beasts 2 comes out.
+Dig out the popcorn and grab your favorite PJs - it’s time to head back to the Wizarding World of Harry Potter and celebrate the one year anniversary of the release of Fantastic Beasts and Where to Find Them and to start the countdown clock till next November 18 when Fantastic Beasts 2 comes out.

-Let's make it a Harry Potter weekend and explore and the realm of 3D printing along the way!
+Let's make it a Harry Potter weekend and explore the realm of 3D printing along the way!
 As muggle inventions go, a 3D printer is the closest thing to magic.
-For Harry Potter fans, a list of fantastic 3D printed Harry Potter props and where to find them is the perfect way to reminiscence of the movie besides watching it and it’s easy to 3D print your favorite objects whether it wands, horcruxes, trinkets or golden snitches from the films.
+For Harry Potter fans, a list of fantastic 3D printed Harry Potter props and where to find them is the perfect way to reminiscence of the movie besides watching it and it's super easy to 3D print your favorite objects whether it wands, horcruxes, trinkets or golden snitches from the films.
 Whatever it may be just remember that Mr. Weasley is going to amazed by whatever you 3D print and you should be too!
 Although there are many brilliant places online where you can find Harry Potter 3D prints, below are some of our favorites with iconic objects from the Wizarding World of Harry Potter.

 3D Printed Wands